cky008/react-movie-assignment-two/README.md

 ## Independent learning (if relevant)

 Now Using [swagger](https://swagger.io/) to document the API by following the instrustion from [wdpm](https://wdpm.gitbook.io/swagger-documentation/).
+Now you can access this movies-api by visiting [heroku(https://agile-ca2-cky-production.herokuapp.com/)](https://agile-ca2-cky-production.herokuapp.com/), and by this way you can also access the [swagger api document](https://agile-ca2-cky-production.herokuapp.com/api-docs/) online.

 ## Relevant Video Demo
 [Youtube](https://youtu.be/-3QqqaLmjcQ)